pymgrit/pymgrit/docs/source/usage/examples.rst

 Examples
 **********

+This page contains short examples that demonstrate basic and advanced usage of PyMGRIT.
-Short usage examples for PyMGRIT.
-The source code for these and more examples can is available in the examples_ folder.
+The source code for these and more examples is available in the examples_ folder.

 .. _examples: https://github.com/pymgrit/pymgrit/tree/master/examples